iterative/ldb-resources/README.md

 | Add objects by ML query: | `$ ldb add ds:root --pipe clip-text 'orange dog' --limit 10` |
 | Check the status of a staged dataset | `$ ldb list`|

 At this point, our workspace holds membership info for all cat images from sample dataset, and ten images that best resemble an orange dog.
+It is okay to have same objects added to a dataset multiple times as LDB automatically deduplicates.
 Once we are happy with results, this dataset can be instantiated (materialized) in the desired output format to examine the samples or train the model.

 ### Instantiation